php-fig/fig-standards/bylaws/001-mission-and-structure.md

 ### Access and Abilities

-FIG Secretaries will be given access to the GitHub organisation as "Owners" and full (admin) access to anything relating to official website, marketing and communication mediums including but not limited to the domain, Twitter, IRC channel, packagist.org packages and mailing list in order to allow them to complete their duties and ensure that FIG mediums are managed by representatives elected by the PHP-FIG.
+FIG Secretaries will be given access to the GitHub organisation as "Owners" and full (admin) access to anything relating to official website, marketing and communication mediums including but not limited to the domain, Twitter, IRC channel, packagist.org packages and mailing list in order to allow them to complete their duties and ensure that FIG mediums are managed by representatives elected by the PHP FIG.

 Also, whilst not full members themselves, they have the ability to start any vote, but not cast any votes.
 However it should be noted that any vote started by one FIG Secretary must be managed and tallied by a different secretary to ensure impartiality.